San Vittore del Lazio

 Caught between Nazis forces repelling Allied forces advancing from the south, parts of San Vittore, including the previous church and cemetery here, were destroyed during WWII.
 The plaque on the left says, “The restoration of the exterior façade of the church was carried out with the contribution of the people of San Vittore and fellow townspeople residing in Detroit and Canada.
 A.D.
 1975.”

 What became obvious rather quickly touring the graveyard was that all the dates on the graves were too recent.
 Relatives like Pat’s maternal grandmother Diodato Maliza were born around 1855; however, the oldest birth dates we found were from the turn of the century.
+A brochure for Chiesa di San Nicola (below) said there was once a graveyard at that church, but it no longer exists.

 It was not until we discovered our grandfather’s given name at birth was Pasquale—not his adopted Anglicized name of Patrick—that we found his birth certificate.
 It was from this that we learned he was born in San Vittore del Lazio on November 3, 1905.